LearnWeb3DAO/What-is-Gas/README.md

 Wallets like Metamask provide reasonable estimates for gas prices based on current network conditions for transactions to be executed - therefore most users don't need to touch the gas price values themselves.
 (Though, you can enable modification through Metamask settings)

 ### Gas Cost Calculation
-When a smart contract is compiled into bytecode, before deployment to the Ethereum network, it is compiled down to OPCODES that can run directly on the Ethereum Virtual Machine.
+When a smart contract is compiled into bytecode, before deployment to the Ethereum network, it is compiled down to OPCODE.
+They are simple operations that can run directly on the Ethereum Virtual Machine.
+You can think of them as analogous to basic operations that can run directly on your Intel or AMD CPU.
 These OPCODES include basic operations like `ADD`, `MUL`, `DIV`, `SUB`, `SHA3`, etc.

 Each OPCODE has a fixed gas cost.
 The gas cost of a specific function within the smart contract is the sum of the gas costs of all it's OPCODES.
 [You can find a list of all OPCODES and their associated gas costs here if interested.](https://github.com/crytic/evm-opcodes)

-Therefore, more complex transactions which require more OPCODES to execute cost more than simpler transactions.
+Therefore, more complex transactions which require more OPCODES to execute use more gas (units) than simpler transactions like transferring ETH from one account to another.

 ### Gas Limits
 Now, you can imagine there exist a lot of functions much more complicated than just sending ETH from one account to another.
 Those which involve loops, or randomness, or rely on user input.